kwenbsnr/Alumni-Employment-Tracking-and-Reminder-System-1/README.md

 1. Alumni data display:
 After a successful submission, the Employment/Academic Details cards must be displayed on the dashboard using the same UI style as existing cards, positioned below the existing cards for consistency.
 Currently, these cards are displayed only in the Profile Management tab.

+2. Profile completion card display logic:
+If profile is rejected, completion card must display 0% instead of 100%.

 🟢 Low Priority
 ______________________